The 17 Best Restaurants in Melbourne CBD to Book in 2025

 Best classical Chinese: Flower Drum

-4/20A red-carpeted shrine to Cantonese food, Flower Drum deserves its reputation as the country’s finest Chinese restaurant.
+4/18A red-carpeted shrine to Cantonese food, Flower Drum deserves its reputation as the country’s finest Chinese restaurant.
 The lengthy menu can present an exquisite form of torture so newcomers should stick to the dishes on which this stellar fine-diner’s reputation has been forged.
-One taste of the Peking duck or quail sang choi bao, jazzed up with the hit of Chinese sausage, will reveal why regulars like Neil Perry sing its praises.
+One taste of the Peking duck or South Australian crayfish wok-cooked into a fluffy omelette, will reveal why regulars like Neil Perry sing its praises.

 17 Market Lane; (03) 9662 3655